Blurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurblurb. Read more

 Standard - Digital ― You get a digital copy of the game.
 You'll receive a Steam key as well, if the project has enough votes on Greenlight.Estimated delivery:

-Standard - Physical ― In this tier, you'll get a boxed copy of the game (still retains digital download and Steam key, if available) with an additional digital soundtrack.Estimated delivery:Add $5 USD to ship outside the US
+Standard - Physical ― In this tier, you'll get a boxed copy of the game (still retains digital download and Steam key, if available) with an additional digital soundtrack.Estimated delivery:Ships anywhere in the world

 Super Special Masked Rider x Masked Rider Zero: Birth of Ferbus Movie War Core II' XX #Reload Accent Core Plus R Champion Hyper Turbo Alpha EX R1 Neo Howling Blood Unlimited MAX 64 Advance Edition ― It's super special.
-When it's delivered, you can tell it "that's why you are here with me."Estimated delivery:Add $10 USD to ship outside the US
+When it's delivered, you can tell it "that's why you are here with me."Estimated delivery:Ships anywhere in the world

 The Black Hound - Bestial ― Fear the game's TRUE FORM.
 It is also FINAL and ULTIMATE. ― The Bestial edition comes with: ◘ Soundtrack CD ◘ Large Poster ◘ Character Cards ◘ Keychain ◘ T-Shirt ◘ Black Hound themed thank-you card ◘ ...and, most importantly, a hard-bound bestiary containing not only creature concepts and descriptions, but also detailed explanations of all magically related systems in the setting.
 The book is added to this reward only once we've reached the $25,000 stretch goal, so please spread the word about this game that sounds like something you'd want!
-Actually, just spread the word even if you don't want it.Estimated delivery:Add $10 USD to ship outside the US
+Actually, just spread the word even if you don't want it.Estimated delivery:Ships anywhere in the world

 - (30 days)